moveit/moveit.ros.org/README.md

 Please use https://www.youtube-nocookie.com/ instead of  https://www.youtube.com/.
 Explanation [here](https://github.com/ros-planning/moveit.ros.org/issues/232).

-## Test Locally on Ubuntu 16.04
+## Build Locally on Ubuntu

 Will install Ruby, Jekyll, build the website, and server the website on localhost:

     ./build_locally.sh

-TODO: the currently used version of Ruby is old and needs to be updated, but Ubuntu 16.04 is holding us back.
+If the dependencies are already installed (you've already run the previous command before locally):

+    ./build_locally.sh noinstall

+If Jekyll is for some reason still running in the background, kill to prevent port conflicts:

+   pkill -9 -f jekyll

+### Run Travis Tests Locally

+Will check all links are valid, etc:

+    ./build_locally.sh travis